Nicolascrd/decentralized-calculator/README.md

 Running the shell script will start some containers (3 by default), each one implementing a basic calculator server.

-Some containers can contain a failing calculator, at the moment no check are made on the result and some times the random result will be returned.
+Some containers can contain a failing calculator which replies a random integer instead of the calculation.
+To tackle this, a parameter allows the user to switch the leader query to a majority vote.

 The client can query any of the containers, at :8001 for container 1, :8002 for container 2 ...